muazhari/tableScrapper/README.md

 # tableScrapper

-This code just an automation tool to extract data from table in a website, because the website didn't provide the function to do it, and if doing it manually takes too long time.
+This code just an automation tool to extract data from table in a website, because the website didn't provide the function to do so, and if doing it manually takes too long time.

 **Main dependencies**